samco-sdk/Python-SDK/README.md

 }
 ```
 ### PositionConversion:

-Convert an existing position of a margin product to a different margin product type.
+The PostionConversion function `convert_position()` is used to convert an existing position of a margin product to a different margin product type.
 All or a subset of an existing position quantity can be converted to a different product type.The available margin product types are MARGIN_INTRADAY_SQUAREOFF(MIS), CASHNCARRY(CNC), NORMAL(NRML).
-The PostionConversion function name in python is `convert_position()`

 #### Parameters:
 ```python